 Blog posts.
 Articles.
 Epic guides.
 10x content.
 Infographics.

-You’re probably heard a lot of terms tossed around as you’ve been researching content marketing and trying to wrap your head around just how in the heck it can help you grow your business online (or even offline!)
+You’re probably heard a lot of terms tossed around as you’ve been researching content marketing and trying to wrap your head around just how in the heck it can help you grow your business.

 Since you’re invested in growing your business online, you’re probably already investing in blog posts and social media content.
 After all, they’re two tried and true ways to grow.

-But you might also be trying to figure out how to grow even faster, and as a content creator it helps to know what all the options are in front of you that you can use so that you can make informed decisions about where to invest your time (and money!)
+Even if you’re doing that, you are probably still trying to figure out how to grow even faster.
+As a content creator, it helps to know what all the options are in front of you that you can use so that you can make informed decisions about where to invest your time (and money!)

 So what are the main types of content marketing?